CentaurusInfra/arktos/docs/design-proposals/arch/arktos_scale_out.md

 * Can we deploy all scheduler instances together, instead of deploying them by partitions?

   It's possible.
 In this design we make each partition has its own schedulers for easy deployment, easy management and more isolation.

+* What's the correlation between a resource manager and an AZ?

+  Resource manager is a software component that manages a group of hosts.
+You can deploy a resource manager to manage hosts from one AZ or multiple AZs, depending on your deployment plan.

+  We recommend deploying one resource manager per AZ and each resource manager manages the hosts from its own AZ.
+The reasons are: 1) Host heartbeats and status reports will be more stable if we keep resource manager and its hosts physically close to each other.
+2) This will reduce cross-AZ traffic cost.
+3) No cross-AZ fault tolerance is needed for a resource manager if it only manages hosts from its own AZ.

+  If you deploy a resource manager to manage hosts from multiple AZs, you need to ensure the resource manager is deployed in a cross-AZ fault-tolerance way, so that the resource manager can survive the failures in any of these AZs.